noblecloud/TempestBar/README.md

 # TempestBar
-## Description:

-A very simple proof of concept for displaying UDP data on a desktop using Python3 and PySide6/Qt
+A very simple proof of concept for displaying UDP data on a desktop using Python3 and PySide6/Qt.
+Will hopefully live in the system tray/menu bar.

-## Requirements:
+## Requirements
  - [Python 3.9](https://www.python.org/downloads/)
  - [PySide6](https://pypi.org/project/PySide6/)
  - WeatherFlow Station (only tested with [Tempest](https://weatherflow.com/tempest-weather-system/)) on the same network

-## Usage:
+## Usage
 Install PySide6 with

 	pip install PySide6